Charity Audit Firm

-- We advised their CEO to set up the retail gift aid scheme so as to reclaim gift aid tax on the sale of donated goods.
+- We advised their CEO to set up a retail gift aid scheme – to reclaim gift aid tax on the sale of donated goods.

-- We then advised the client to register for VAT – so that they could reclaim VAT on their costs – without having to increase the price for the sale of donated goods.
+- We then advised the client to register for VAT – so that they could reclaim VAT on their costs – without having to increase the price of donated goods sold.

-- These resulted in additional income and costs savings which meant the amount that could be donated as gift aid to the parent charity increased.
+- These resulted in additional income, and cost savings, so gift aid donations to the parent charity increased.

 Charity Audit Case Study: 3 Arts Charity

-- The charitable company were not fully compliant with the Charities SORP and needed help transitioning from the Charities SORP (FRSSE 2015) to Charities SORP (FRS 102).
-They also staged live theatrical productions but had not considered the availability of theatre tax relief incentives to help improve their cash flows.
+- The charitable company were not fully compliant with the Charities SORP.
+We helped them transition from the Charities SORP (FRSSE 2015) to Charities SORP (FRS 102).
+They also staged live theatrical productions but had not considered the availability of theatre tax relief incentives to improve their cash flows.